johnpottergr/Stablecraft.io/service-docs/index.md

 ---
-title: Service Integrations
+title: "Service Integrations"
-sidebarLabel: Overview
+sidebarLabel: "Overview"
 ---

 # Service Integrations at Stablecraft

-Stablecraft helps you integrate modern stablecoin payment systems into your business — safely, efficiently, and with full control over your assets.
+Stablecraft helps you integrate modern stablecoin payment systems into your business safely, efficiently, and with full control over your assets.

 We specialize in:

 - **Gateway Integration**
   Connect your website or app to stablecoin-compatible gateways like Stripe (crypto-enabled), Coinbase Commerce, or on-chain checkout solutions.
 - **Wallet Setup & Management**
   Set up custodial or non-custodial wallets for seamless stablecoin payments, ensuring your team and your customers are protected.
 - **Credential Management**
   Generate, store, and manage API keys and credentials securely for external services.
 - **Custom Checkout Flows**
   Implement smart contract-based payment flows when you want full Web3 control over transactions.

----

 ## 🔗 Available Integration Guides